ldpercy/wiki-scitech/ssh-and-keychain-for-github.md

-# ssh & keychain for Gitub
+# ssh & keychain for Github

 This process will create ssh authentication and signing keys for github with the following names: